Contant History, Family Crest & Coats of Arms

 The surname Contant was first found in Languedoc, where the earliest known bearers of this name are thought to have originated.
 However, the Contant name was found in several regions from quite early times, with several different, perhaps even unrelated families taking on the surname.
 There was a noble family of feudal lords bearing the name in Poitou in the thirteenth century, and later, in the fifteenth century, there was another prominent family of that name among the nobility who held large fiefs in Brittany.

-Important Dates for the Contant family
+Early History of the Contant family

 This web page shows only a small excerpt of our Contant research.
 Another 214 words (15 lines of text) covering the years 1770 and 1800 are included under the topic Early Contant History in all our PDF Extended History products and printed products wherever possible.